 Bull Terriers will generally keep fit

 The Bully's intelligence is stimulated through the natural inclination towards practical activities with loved ones and, most of all, the owner.
-This is an important trait in Bull Terriers as are capable of adequately understanding commands given by an expert master, whilst will display some discomfort when trying to interact with inexperienced owners who are not keen enough to provide their pet with relevant training.
+This is an important trait in Bull Terriers as they are capable of adequately understanding commands given by an expert master, whilst they will display some discomfort when trying to interact with inexperienced owners who are not keen enough to provide their pet with relevant training.

 Quite intelligent breed during training

 Once a Bull Terrier has learned to share its everyday life with the owner and all family members it will hardly disobey their commands.
 The Bull Terrier is an absolutely loyal pet who loves spending time with the master and is not particularly inclined to sudden escape attempts.
 This tendency must obviously be facilitated by the owner's skill in applying a relevant training method.

 Highly loyal dog throughout its entire life

 The Bull Terrier's tendency to bite is quite a controversial subject.
 This breed is fairly independent and perfectly aware of the directions coming from the "alpha dog" which will mean Bull Terriers won't be an issue for other people or pets.
 Nevertheless, this trait is strictly connected to the master's ability to provide the appropriate input and preventing the Bully from performing unusual actions.
 Simply a matter of training.